What is the

 A brief history of Conservation of the Thames

-This barrier on the Thames deflects away storm waves from the densely populated urban core.
-The barrier insures the flood control of expensively priced districts along the commercial stretches and extensive industrial reaches of the Thames shores.
+This barrier on the Thames deflects away storm waves from the densely populated

-The Thames was made the ‘conservancy’ of the Aldermen and Lord Mayor of London in the middle ages for the protection of fisheries, birds and flows of the rivers tributary to the Thames.
+The Thames was made the conservancy of the Aldermen and Lord Mayor of London in the middle ages for the protection of fisheries, birds and flows of the rivers tributary to the Thames.
 Medieval common lands (marshes & fens) along the shore were breeding places for fish and birds upon whom people depended for food or occupation.
-The conservancy was established to protect those interested in “the need for artificial measures to preserve those wild species on which people depended for food of sport.”
+The conservancy was established to protect those interested in the need for artificial measures to preserve those wild species on which people depended for food of sport.

-Protecting these necessary and commonly important areas was inherent in the duties of the Thames conservancy. *
+Protecting these necessary and commonly important areas was inherent in the

 The Thames Barrier by extension today is an attempt to keep the rising flood tides from destroying homes, jobs, and lives.
 For about £10 per citizen the structure provides some protection from seaside floods.